Pape Satàn, pape Satàn aleppe

 Plutus in Divina Commedia, in an engraving by Gustave Doré.

 "Pape Satàn, pape Satàn aleppe" is the opening line of Canto VII of Dante Alighieri's Inferno.
 The line, consisting of three words, is famous for the uncertainty of its meaning, and there have been many attempts to interpret it.
 Modern commentators on the Inferno view it as some kind of demonic invocation to Satan.

 Text

 The line is a shout by Plutus.
 Plutus was originally the Roman god of wealth, but in the Inferno, Dante has made Plutus into a repulsive demon who guards the fourth circle, where souls who have abused their wealth through greed or improvidence are punished.

-The full strophe, plus the following four, which describes Dante's and Virgil's entire meeting and confrontation with Plutus reads:
+The full strophe, plus the following four, which describe Dante's and Virgil's entire meeting and confrontation with Plutus reads:

 The scant information that can be gleaned from the text is this: